 November 21, 2004 - Preliminary exit polls from the run-off election give Yushchenko a lead of 52% to Yanukovych’s 43%, but Yanukovych is officially declared the winner.
 Independent election monitors allege fraud.

 November 22, 2004 - Mass protests sweep the country, with demonstrators wearing orange, Yushchenko’s campaign color.
 Activist Yulia Tymoshenko becomes a prominent figure of the pro-Western Orange Revolution.

-December 3, 2004 - Ukraine's Supreme Court rules the previous run-off election invalid and orders a new run-off.
+December 3, 2004 - The Supreme Court rules the previous run-off election invalid and orders a new run-off.

 December 26, 2004 - Yushchenko wins the election with about 52% of the vote and is sworn in as president a month later.

-January 2005 - President Yushchenko names Yulia Tymoshenko as prime minister.
+January 2005 - Yushchenko names Tymoshenko as prime minister.

 December 18, 2007 - Tymoshenko returns as prime minister.